tcarland/tcanetpp/README.md

  * Containers: patricia/radix tree, hashmap, circular buffer, synchronized queue
  * Event Management for handling both network I/O and sub-second timers
  * Threads: An interface for pthreads and pthread mutexes
- * Network: IP functions for manipulating IPv4 and IPv6 Addresses
+ * Network: Socket and IP functions for manipulating IPv4 and IPv6 Addresses
  * Logging: A thread-safe logging facility

   The library has few external dependencies outside of libc.
 The project can build an additional individual library for the command buffer class.
-The pthreads library dependency is needed for the *Thread* classes.
+The pthreads library dependency is needed for the *Thread* classes and librt on linux systems.

 ### Building